HeidiBolivar/about-me/README.md

 ### ✨ It Started with a Conversation...

 Isn't it funny how a single conversation can set you on a completely unexpected path?
 For me, technology wasn't always the plan.
-It truly clicked during a tech learning event when I was 16.
+It truly clicked during a technology conference event when I was 16.

 > I met a young woman, just a few years older, who was wrapping up her cybersecurity studies.
 Hearing her talk – not just about code or systems, but about the **real-world impact** of protecting information and empowering people – was electrifying.
 In that hour, something shifted.
 I saw technology not just as tools, but as a powerful way to solve problems and make a tangible difference.
 That spark ignited a curiosity that hasn't faded since.